Wayne Smith (Texas politician): 2011

 In 2011, Smith supported a resolution to reduce funding for state agencies.
 In 2011, he voted to expand the sales tax to Internet transactions to match existing laws for brick and mortar stores; the measure passed the House 125–20.
 The same year, Smith opposed budget transparency by voting against requiring every expenditure to be line-itemed for each entity's appropriation.
 In 2011, Smith, voted against shifting funds from the Commission on the Arts to the Texas Department of Aging and Disability Services.
 In 2011, Smith voted against a bill to prohibit smoking in public places.
 Smith voted against permitting the use of corporal punishment as a method of student discipline; the bill nevertheless passed the House, 80–64.
 Smith voted to require colleges and universities to make student centers compatible with traditional family values.
 To guarantee the integrity of the election process, Smith supported picture identification of voters.
 The law finally took effect in October 2013 and was used widely without incident in the primaries on March 4, 2014.
 In 2013, Smith supported related legislation to forbid a voter from turning in multiple ballots.

 In 2011, Smith voted for HB 150 which approved the redistricting of several house districts that according to policy organizations sought to punish conservative republicans who voted against Joe Straus for Speaker.

-He voted to make it illegal to install a sprinkler system without a license.